hashicorp/vagrant/website/docs/source/v2/synced-folders/rsync.html.md

 `rsync` (or `rsync.exe`) on the path.
 This executable is expected to behave like the standard rsync tool.

+On Windows, rsync installed with Cygwin or MinGW will be detected by Vagrant and works well.

 ## Options

 The rsync synced folder type accepts the following options: